ciscoaiteam/bridgy-intersight-llm-demo/bridgyv2-main/docs/nexus_dashboard_integration.md

 1. Verify that your environment variables are correctly set
 2. Ensure that your Nexus Dashboard instance is accessible from the server running the Bridgy application
-3. Check that the API credentials have sufficient permissions
+3. Check that the API key has sufficient permissions
 4. Review the application logs for specific error messages

 ## Fallback Behavior